-The QAO will periodically review and update the QAP at least annually.
+The QAO will periodically review and update the QAP at least annually, or as required.

 The QAO is responsible for ensuring that the Program Managers and Project Manager are informed of any nonconformance with the QAP, any response actions necessary to correct the noncompliance, the completion of the response actions and any updates to the QAP.